pnp/blog/content_to_be_cleaned/post/use-pnp-powershell-to-add-a-document-library-webpart-to-a-page.md

 We started with a document library containing 86 folders, each having a few documents.
-The goal was to create 86 pages, with each page showing a block of text on the left and the document library webpart showing only the files from that folder.
+The goal was to create 86 pages, with each page showing a block of text on the left and the document library web part showing only the files from that folder.

 # How to do this in the user interface